 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Elle W. in Ontario, Canada:
+Today’s workflow comes from reader Wyatt B. in Athens, AL:

 How do you use AI?
 Tell us here.